BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 It's not difficult to randomly create sequences that "feel" like the One of the sequence is off from the One of the Transport metronome.
-This sequencer's downbeats, the One of each bar of sixteenth notes are represented by encoder 00 and encoder 16.
+The Ones of each bar of sixteenth-note-steps in this 32-step sequencer are represented by encoder 00 and encoder 16.
 Say the "feel" of some random sequence puts the One of the sequence at encoder 12 instead.
 If that's a problem, you could fix it, for example, by pressing "Track Right" four times to rotate the sequence's One from encoder 12 to encoder 16 to align with the Transport metronome's One (in bar two of sequence).
 Of course, you can always "rotate" any sequences for any reason.
 </p>
 <h5> Parameter group Buttons</h5>
 <p>